Angèle (singer)

-Angèle Joséphine Aimée van Laeken (/fr/, /nl-BE/; born 3 December 1995), known simply as Angèle, is a Belgian singer and songwriter.
+Angèle Joséphine Aimée Van Laeken (/fr/, /nl/; born 3 December 1995), known simply as Angèle, is a Belgian singer and songwriter.
 She was one of 2018's biggest breakout acts in French and Belgian pop music, breaking Stromae's record for weeks at the top of the Belgian singles charts with her 2018 single "Tout oublier" which features her brother, Roméo Elvis.

 Early life

-Van Laeken was born on 3 December 1995, in Uccle, Brussels-Capital Region, the daughter of singer Marka and actress Laurence Bibot.
+Van Laeken was born on 3 December 1995, in Uccle, in the Brussels-Capital Region, the daughter of singer Marka (Serge Van Laeken) and actress Laurence Bibot.
 Her brother is the rapper Roméo Elvis.

 Her father encouraged her from an early age to learn the piano, which inspired her musical career.

 Angèle spent a difficult adolescence in a strict Catholic school before attending the Decroly School.
 The artistic options at this high school helped develop her musical skills.
 She then enrolled in the Jazz Studio Antwerp for a jazz education before joining her father's band.